zlem1490/wbh-rnaseq-analysis/README.md

 ## Project Overview

-This project aims to analyze transcriptomic changes induced by Whole-Body Hyperthermia (WBH) treatment in patients with Major Depressive Disorder (MDD) using publicly available RNA-seq data.
+This project investigates transcriptomic changes induced by Whole-Body Hyperthermia (WBH) treatment in patients with Major Depressive Disorder (MDD) using publicly available RNA-seq data from GEO.

-The goal is to reproduce and understand a complete RNA-seq analysis workflow, from raw sequencing data processing to differential gene expression analysis and biological interpretation.
+The objective is to reproduce key findings from the original study and gain hands-on experience with RNA-seq differential expression analysis, visualization, and biological interpretation.

 ---

+## Research Question

+Does whole-body hyperthermia induce measurable transcriptomic changes in the blood of patients with major depressive disorder?

+---

 ## Dataset

 **Source:** GEO (Gene Expression Omnibus)

+**Accession:** GSE301868

 **Title:**
 Whole-blood transcriptomic response to whole-body hyperthermia in participants with major depressive disorder